 check mark Article highlights

-• My College Plan helps you compare different schools, majors, and careers, and shows you how they can affect your potential salary and student loan debt.
+• My College Plan can help you compare different schools, majors, and careers, and shows you how they can affect your potential salary and student loan debt.

 Making the choice

-Gathering all the necessary info, and truly understanding the costs and benefits of each school, is the first step in making your college decision.
-Tools like My College Plan can help you fully understand all of your options, and the possible returns they could help you get on your investment in your education.
+When deciding where to go to college, there is no “right” choice.
+There is only the right choice for you.
+Gathering all the necessary information and truly understanding the costs and benefits of each school is the first step in making your college decision.
+Tools like My College Plan can help you fully understand your options and the possible returns they could help you get on your investment in your education.

 How helpful was this content?